Dev-Ebrahim/the-wild-oasis/README.md

-# The Wild Oasis
+# the-wild-oasis project

-A web application built using React & Supabase.
+This web application has been built using React & Supabase.
+To see the project preview, click https://ebrahim-the-wild-oasis.vercel.app/login